isabella232/jest-a11y-scanner/README.md

 ### Testing React with [Enzyme](https://airbnb.io/enzyme/)

-Sometimes you will get errors on react code with child nodes when using Enzyme's `shallow` method.
+Sometimes you will get errors on react code with child nodes like `<MyComponent {props} />` when using Enzyme's `shallow` method.
 If that is the case, you may want to use the `mount` method shown below.

 ```javascript
 const React = require('react')